Should Christian use essential oils? What does the Bible really say about essential oils AS WE KNOW them today?

-And as to what company you should buy your oils from?
-You can make a stink about that when you stop shopping at the local grocery store that sells pornographic magazines, and start shopping at only Christian owned stores who only buy from suppliers who are also Christian.
-Sorry, just not valid argument unless you’re willing to carry it all the way.
+And as to what company we should buy oils from?
+It’s my opinion that people can make a stink about that when they stop shopping at the local grocery store that sells pornographic magazines and start shopping at only Christian-owned stores who only buy from suppliers that are also Christian.
+Sorry, just not a valid argument unless you’re willing to carry it all the way.

 Anointing is mentioned 156 times in the Bible, (usually referring to oil, but occasionally to mud, or a spiritual anointing).
 Anointing oil always contained aromatics, if not 100% aromatic.
 The word “Anoint” actually means to “cover, rub, or smear the head or body with oil.”